-In the Auckland region, no new jury trials will begin in the High Court or District Court.
-Jury trials that were under way prior to Alert Level 4 will remain adjourned (put on hold).
+Across the Auckland region and in Hamilton, no new jury trials will begin in the High Court or District Court until at least January 2022.
+Jury trials that were underway prior to Alert Level 4 will remain adjourned (put on hold).

-For the rest of New Zealand, jury trials will re-commence in the District Court from 8 September 2021.
+For the rest of New Zealand, jury trials re-commenced in the District Court and High Court in September 2021.
 However, judges will decide on a case-by-case basis whether each trial can proceed, taking into account the case's individual circumstances.
-Scheduled High Court jury trials will re-commence from 20 September 2021.

 If you have received a jury service summons, you can check if you need to attend jury service on our website at: Check if you need to attend jury service.

-For the rest of New Zealand, courts will progressively increase their workload as local conditions and capacity allow, in line with the updated Delta Alert Level 2 protocols (see link below).
+For the rest of New Zealand, courts will progressively increase their workload as local conditions and capacity allow.

 Please do not come to the courthouse if you are feeling unwell.
 Contact 0800 COURTS (0800 268 787) if you cannot enter the courthouse or are not sure whether to attend.
 Find contact details for a court or tribunal.

-Entry to court buildings is restricted during heightened alert levels.
-For those permitted in court buildings, please wear a mask or face covering, wash/sanitise your hands, and maintain social distancing.
+For those permitted in court buildings, please wear a mask, wash/sanitise your hands, and maintain social distancing.